 Anti Malarials

-Anti-malarials are drugs that have been designed or found to be effective in combating the Plasmodium parasites that cause Malaria.
+Anti-malarials are drugs that have been designed or found to be effective in combating the plasmodium parasites that cause malaria.

 Sometimes the medicines are used as a short term prophylaxis in order to prevent people travelling in malaria endemic regions from contracting malaria, other times they are used as a treatment to directly combat a serious or life threatening malarial infection.